ab-chesspad/ChessPad/README.md

 # ChessPad
 PGN editor for Android

-The manual can be found in etc/doc/
+The manual can be found in doc/ directory